By Jasmine Capitano, clinical dietitian at CHOC

 What if my toddler wants more than 16 ounces of cow’s milk?

-Toddlers who are used to taking multiple bottles of formula daily often transition to taking multiple bottles of milk per day.
+Toddlers who drink multiple bottles of formula each day often switch to drinking multiple bottles of milk.
 Consuming too much milk can be harmful and can raise the risk for iron deficiency anemia.

 Iron remains the most prevalent nutrient deficiency among children.
 While cow’s milk does contain small amounts of iron, the other nutrients in the milk make it harder for the body to absorb iron from other foods your toddler eats.
-Therefore, too much cow’s milk can lead to inadequate iron intake and large volumes of milk intake should be avoided.
+Therefore, giving your child too much cow’s milk can reduce iron intake, so you should limit how much milk they drink.

 Toddlers should consume 13 ounces to no more than 24 ounces of cow’s milk daily.
 For toddlers who love milk and demand multiple bottles daily, try offering less in each bottle or diluting the milk with water to avoid exceeding 24 ounces per day.